 What happens in the event of disputes about quotations?

-Disputes about quotations usually arise due to unclear agreements or different interpretations.
+Disputes about quotations usually arise from unclear agreements or different interpretations.
 The best approach is prevention through clear communication and clear terms and conditions.

-In the event of a dispute, first look at what exactly was agreed upon.
+In the event of a dispute, first look at what exactly was agreed.
 The quotation, any email correspondence and the general terms and conditions together form the agreement.
-Always keep all communication.
+Always keep all communications.

 Try to resolve disputes between yourselves first.
-Many problems arise from misunderstandings that can be resolved through good communication.
+Many problems arise from misunderstandings that can be resolved through proper communication.
 Show understanding for the customer, but stick to your agreements.

 If mutual consultation does not help, you can consider legal action.
 For smaller amounts, the subdistrict court has jurisdiction.
 For larger disputes, mediation may be a good option.